Have you ever researched your Family Tree?

 All this information has enriched my appreciation of literature, reading, writing, and those old classic monster films!
 And I have long wondered why I love to write and can effortlessly disappear into magical realms and Gothic musings.
 Perhaps I’ve been hearing whispers from my ancestors . . .

 So, get a clue, Readers.
-Who might be hiding in your family tree that could add more dimension to your life?
+Who could be hiding in your family tree that might add extra dimension to your life?
 Give it a shake and find out.
 May you, too, have wonderful discoveries!